kernpunkt/llm-mem/README.md

 ### Package-Specific Usage

-After installation, you can use individual packages:
+After installation and building, you can use individual packages:

 ```bash
 # CLI tools